corlou/assignment-part-a/README.md

 ## Question 6: Screenshots of Trello Board

 We used the following platforms for project management and planning:

 - Trello for agile planning, executing and evaluating cycles.
 We created a card for each task of the project and assigned a team member and due date.
 We used the Trello cards to share questions, feedback and important information and links.
 Tasks were assigned to lists that followed the workflow states of to do, in progress, in review, blocked and done.
 As we progressed with each task, we moved our task cards to the relevant workflow state.
 [View the Trello board](https://trello.com/b/FzbSu39R)
 - Google Drive for sharing of documentation, dataflow and app architecture diagrams, images, and any other important pieces of information to help us successfully complete part A of the project.
 - Discord chat for sharing quick updates of our progress, asking questions and providing feedback.
 We also scheduled formal meetings using video conferencing so we could share screens and our work in progress.

-Throughout part A we used agile methodology by breaking the project down into phases.
+Throughout Part A, we used agile methodology by breaking the project down into phases.
 Specifically, each question of the assignment was considered a task that was moved into a specific phase of planning, executing and evaluating.
 We continually collaborated by sharing feedback and ideas, and were always looking at ways to improve the outcome or final output of each task.
 For example, the wireframes and dataflow diagram went through several review phases as we discovered gaps in our thinking, and new ways of solving each problem.
-We’ll continue to use agile methodology for part B, as it allows us to be flexible and focus on constant improvements in a fast-paced 3 weeks of development.
+We'll continue to use agile methodology for Part B, as it allows us to be flexible and focus on constant improvements in a fast-paced 3 weeks of development.

 <img title="trello screenshot - before work started" alt="" src="images/trello/2023-06-29_a.png">
 <img title="trello screenshot - work is in review" alt="" src="images/trello/2023-07-01_d.png">